 When you choose to protect your Hyundai with CARCHEX, you’ll enjoy these benefits:

-• We offer low monthly payments, so you can be sure an extended warranty will comfortably fit into your budget.
+• We offer low monthly payments, so you can be sure your vehicle protection plan will comfortably fit into your budget.

 • You get to choose your repair shop, so you can stay with the mechanic you trust most and won’t have to go to the dealership for repairs.